nmiuga/final-project-whitnotmax/README.md

 3. Allow location access when prompted so PinPoint can save and guide to locations.
 4. If testing widgets, run the app once first and then add the widgets from the Home Screen widget gallery.

-## Project Structure

-- `final-project/` contains the Xcode project and app source code
-- `prompt.md` documents the AI prompt used to generate the initial version of the app
-- `edits.md` lists the manual changes made after generation
-- `reflection.md` contains a short reflection on the process

-## Notes

-This project was developed through a combination of AI-assisted generation and manual refinement.
-The final app reflects both the generated starting point and the design, debugging, and usability improvements made afterward.